 Small and solo practices can use credentialing software to streamline the credentialing process and automate administrative tasks such as data entry, document management, and application submission.
 This can help to reduce errors and save time and resources.

-This can be achieved by utilizing medical credentialing services from a trusted provider as they can help to a smooth credentialing and enrollment process as they have access to latest technologies and solutions.
+This can be achieved by utilizing medical credentialing from a trusted provider as they can help to a smooth credentialing and enrollment process as they have access to the latest technologies and solutions.

 Hiring credentialing specialists or outsourcing to third-party credentialing companies

 Small and solo practices can hire a credentialing specialist or outsource the credentialing process to a third-party credentialing company.
 These specialists or companies have the expertise and knowledge to manage the credentialing process effectively, ensuring accuracy, completeness, and timeliness.